drthomasfbrown/drthomasfbrown.github.io/_posts/2015-8-1-triracial.md

 - coincides with the end of Jim Crow; growing interest in ethnicity
 - activist anthropology

+## Research ideas

 Needs a citation network analysis.
+Anyone want to work on it with me?
 - snowball sample from known examples
 - also check out Web of Science, SSCI, and Century of Social Science.